MPZ-00/MPZ-00/README.md

 I am currently a computer science student and have already successfully graduated as an information and communication technology assistant.
 I love programming and gaming, but also drawing and listening to music and composing myself.
 I also have about two years of professional experience in the IT and development industry.
 Currently, I mainly program with Java, JS and MongoDB and develop solutions for customers.

-* 🌍  I'm based in Germany, Weingarten
+* 🌍  I'm based in Weingarten, Germany
-* 🧠  I'm learning the framework Angular, Python and Windows PowerShell
+* 🧠  I'm learning the framework Vue.js, Modern Web Design and Windows PowerShell
 * 🤝  I'm open to collaborating on interesting projects

 <a href="https://www.twitch.tv/mpz_00" target="_blank" rel="noreferrer"><img